The Perfectionist Squirrel

 The goal is to harness it.

-When leaders understand their natural tendencies and learn to manage the tension between them, they become both effective and sustainable.
+When leaders understand the tension within their own wiring and manage it intentionally, they become both effective and sustainable.
 Their teams experience clarity instead of whiplash.
-Their schools benefit from momentum without unnecessary disruption.
+Their organizations benefit from momentum without unnecessary disruption.
+Excellence becomes steady rather than frantic.

-The Perfectionist Squirrel, when well directed, is a powerful force.
+The Perfectionist Squirrel, when directed well, is a powerful force for growth.

-When left unchecked, it is just motion and dust.
+When left unchecked, it becomes motion without alignment.

 The difference is rarely effort.